 Here are some more photos of white cockroaches:

 It is obvious that the white color strongly unmasks the insect, especially in nature.
 Therefore, evolution contributed to the fact that the covers of the body of cockroaches darken very quickly, almost simultaneously with drying.
 Therefore, red cockroaches are white quite a short time.

 But some types of cockroaches, which do not see light and live in caves, often have a white color throughout their lives.
 Here predators do not use sight, and the color of the cockroach does not play an important role in its survival.

-White cockroaches in the apartment: why are they so few and where they are found most often?
+White cockroaches in the apartment: why are they so few and where are they found most often?

 Typically, for molting cockroaches choose secluded places.
-This is important for survival, since the individual is most vulnerable at that moment: the chitinous exoskeleton is too soft and, moreover, unmasks the cockroach in its color.
+This is important for survival, since the individual is most vulnerable at this moment: the chitinous exoskeleton is too soft and, moreover, unmasks the cockroach in its color.